Frequently Asked Questions

 - our goal is to place a dog in the right home at the right time

 At DIBS, we focus on the difference between placing a dog in a home, and placing a dog in the RIGHT home.
 Many dogs are adopted as puppies and later abandoned – sometimes due to moving, new baby, or the dogs personality may be too much!
 All reputable rescues strive to place each dog into its forever home, rather than giving him/her to the first person who expresses interest.
 Very often, we get several applications for each dog.
 We are likely to have a phone screen with applications that we feel are a good fit.
 We won’t make a final decision until we meet the dog.
 Once they are in foster for a week, we learn a lot about the dog and their preferences.
 Do they enjoy another pet in the home?
 Do they prefer people over animals?
 Are they ok alone in the day, or do they prefer a lot of interaction.
 What is their activity level?
 Could their physical energy be too much for young children?
 Could they be a running partner?
 There are many things to consider, and we may review a fantastic applicant, but once we interact with the dog, they may not be the right fit for that particular dog.
 If that’s the case, we like to work together, to find the right fit.
 Every dog deserves the right home!
 Why do you ask for our Veterinarian’s details and a reference?
 We call your past vet for a reference just to find out more about your past/current pets health and history.
 We require that our rescues be vetted regularly and kept up to date on vaccinations.
 As part of your adoption contract, we do ask that you see a vet within the first few weeks (set up a file, get the dog micro-chipped, general meet & greet) and we want to ensure that you have thought about veterinary care and have made that contact.
 We also want to ensure that they are in support of heart-worm prevention, as this is such an important part of keeping your new dog healthy.
+As with most rescues, we require 10 years of vetting references, which may require us to reach back to past vets.
 Why do you visit my home?
 The purpose of the home visit is to ensure the dog will be in a safe environment.
 We will discuss fencing, household chemicals, and other household items that could be a danger for a dog.
 It also gives us a chance to meet the entire family (everyone must be present for the home visit) and ensure everyone is on board, and equally enthusiastic and invested in the adoption process.
 Why do you ask for so much personal information?
 It would be much easier to go to the store and buy a puppy!
 Yes, it is “easier” – but are you getting the right puppy?
 Store dogs may be from a reputable breeder or from puppy mills.
 You never know the source of a dog purchased through a store, even if you ask, or even the past vetting information.
 Also, you won’t know the personality of the dog until you get home.
 Sadly, these are the dogs that are often abandoned at shelters, as they were purchased on a whim, or the personality wasn’t what they expected.
 While we try to keep the process streamlined, “easy” isn’t our goal.
 Our goal is to ensure our adoptions are successful for everyone!

 Why do you ask for so much personal information?
 It would be much easier to go to the store and buy a puppy!